 Labor Relaxation Tips

 Most people find that slow breathing techniques, like yoga breaths, are most useful during the earlier part of labor.
-Then, during late labor (just before they start pushing), many mamas switch to quick, rhythmic breathing.
-Take a childbirth class, read a birth book, or look up YouTube tutorials to practice breathing techniques for birth.
+Then, during late labor (just before they start pushing), many mamas switch to more rhythmic breathing.
+Take a childbirth class, read a birth book, or look up YouTube tutorials to practice controlled, calm breathing techniques for birth.
 The more you practice them during pregnancy, the more useful they’ll be during labor.